uwmadisoncals/cals-main-plugins/simple-download-monitor/readme.txt

 You can check the download stats from the "Downloads->Logs" interface.
 It shows the number of downloads for each files, IP address of the user who downloaded it, date and time of the download.

-= Detailed Usage Documentation =
+** Detailed Usage Documentation **

 View more usage instructions on the [Download Monitor Plugin](https://www.tipsandtricks-hq.com/simple-wordpress-download-monitor-plugin) page.

-= Github Repository =
+** Github Repository **

 https://github.com/Arsenal21/simple-download-monitor

-If you need some extra action hooks or filters for this plugin then let us know.
+If you need extra action hooks or filters for this plugin then let us know.

 == Installation ==